PadraicCallahan/Project_1_Virtual_Network/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly secure, in addition to restricting access to the network.
--  A jump box prevents the VMs from being exposed to the public, as well as opens only one port, as opposed to several ports to connect different virtual machines.
+-  A jump box prevents the VMS from being exposed to the public, as well as opens only one port, as opposed to several ports to connect different virtual machines.
 A load balancer has an off-loading function which defends against DDoS attacks by shifting attack traffic to a public cloud provider.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.